mdvanes/federation-cars/README.md

 - As long as [Nx](https://nx.dev) does not support Webpack 5, this uses Lerna
 - App "fc-shell": React as the "host" or "app shell"
 - App "fc-list": React app for the list of cars, using [CRA](https://create-react-app.dev/)
-- App "Details": Angular app for the EV details (like on [ev-database](https://ev-database.nl))
+- App "fc-details": Angular app for the EV details (like on [ev-database](https://ev-database.nl))
-- Web Components (lit/Stencil) as UI library for both Angular and React
+- Web Components (lit/Stencil) as UI library for both Angular and React (UI Library, Card)
 - Docker container with reverse proxy for testing/deploying all apps together

 # Developing